 - Students should use privacy settings to limit the unknown or unwanted access to the student's profile or application. - When listing an email address on a social networking site, students should use a personal email address (not a jbu.edu address) as the primary means of identification. - When using these social networking sites, students are strongly encouraged to present themselves in mature, responsible, and professional manners.
 Discourse should always be civil and respectful.
 No privatization measure is perfect and undesignated persons may still gain access to the site.
 Once an item is posted on a networking site, it may not be easily removed.
-Future employers (e.g., residency or fellowship program directors, representatives of employers) may review these sites when considering potential candidates for employment.
+Future employers (e.g., residence or fellowship program directors, representatives of employers) may review these sites when considering potential candidates for employment. - The National Council of State Boards of Nursing (NCSBN) provides a guideline for use of social media.